 When it comes to bankruptcy, the primary factor that will be affected is Financial Considerations.
 We will look at that next.

-The “Financial Considerations” Factor
+The “Financial Considerations” Factor in Security Clearance Decisions

-The purpose of the Financial Considerations factor in evaluating security clearance is to weed out individuals who lack the self-control and judgment to be trusted with classified information.
+The purpose of the Financial Considerations factor in evaluating a security clearance is to weed out individuals who lack the self-control and judgment to be trusted with classified information.
 The intent is also to avoid the risk of someone who is financially overextended engaging in illegal acts to generate funds.
 Potentially disqualifying conditions include: inability or unwillingness to satisfy debt, indebtedness caused by frivolous or irresponsible spending, history of not meeting financial obligations, deceptive or illegal practices like theft or embezzlement, failure to file required tax returns, and financial problems linked to addiction.

 However, it is important to note that there are a number of mitigating conditions that are considered, including: whether the events happened long ago or were infrequent, whether the financial problems were largely outside the person’s control (such as loss of employment, medical problems, divorce, etc.), whether the person initiated good faith efforts to repay creditors or otherwise resolve the debt, and whether the debt can be reasonably disputed.